CidsHo/Quest3-Item-Detection/README.md

   - Python 3.11.7.
   - Unity 2022.
   - OBS.
-  - Meta Developer Hub
+  - Meta Developer Hub (MDH).

 # Implementation Principles

 1. **Screen Casting**
-   Cast the Quest's video passthrough view to the PC.
+   Cast the Quest's video passthrough view to the PC via MDH.

 2. **Virtual Camera Capture**
    Use OBS's virtual camera to capture the screen-casted view from the Quest.